 The Mary & Edward Norton Library of Ophthalmology

-Appropriately, this library is one of the world’s most comprehensive collections of ophthalmic wisdom and delights the eye.
+Appropriately, this library is one of the world’s most comprehensive collections of ophthalmic wisdom.
 An architectural masterpiece, it encompasses 5,420 square feet on three levels, each enhanced by a glowing expanse of hand-sculpted Honduran mahogany panels, moldings, railings, furnishings and bookcases.
-More than 15,000 bound volumes, over 250 periodical titles, and ophthalmic journals from innumerable countries, in an equal number of languages, line its aisles for reference and reading in adjoining study and lounge areas.
+More than 8,000 ophthalmic texts, 15,000 bound volumes, over 250 periodical titles and journals from around the world, in multiple languages, line its aisles for reference and reading in adjoining study and lounge areas.

-Located on the lower level of the Institute’s Anne Bates Leach Eye Hospital, The Mary and Edward Norton Library of Ophthalmology serves Bascom Palmer’s faculty and students, visiting faculty from around the world, as well as from the University of Miami Miller School of Medicine.
-The library also serves as an excellent reference and educational resource for South Florida community ophthalmologists and ophthalmologists worldwide.
+Located on the lower level of the Institute, The Mary and Edward Norton Library of Ophthalmology serves Bascom Palmer’s faculty and students, visiting physicians, researchers, and scientists.
+The library also serves as an excellent reference and educational resource for ophthalmologists and optometrists worldwide.
 This unique center of knowledge also accommodates the Dr. and Mrs. Ralph Kirsch Rare Book Room.

 Today, the Dr. and Mrs. Ralph Kirsch Rare Book Room preserves 3,000 books dating from 1496 to 1900, including the first German textbook on ophthalmology written in 1583, a rare second edition published 100 years later, and a 1613 book on depth perception with drawings by Peter Paul Rubens, as well as books on optics by Johann Kepler (1611), Rene Descartes (1664), and Sir Isaac Newton (1704).
 There are even complete sets of old periodicals — German, Italian, French and English — dated in the 1800s.